ruthmatieu/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What problem does the context API help solve?
+ - The context API prevents the issue of prop drilling that naturally happens in a pure React app as well as keeping our code clean.
 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+ - actions are a description of what we're wanting to do
+ - reducers take our action and communicate it by dispatching it to the application
+ - store is where all our state reside which is why it is call 'single source of truth' because all the state is in one place.
 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+ - application state has a sinhgle source of truth versus component that requires state to be passed down via props.
 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+ - redux thunk allow us to change state asychronously.
+We are able to make API calls.
 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+ - While Redux takes a lot of set up, it was my favorite state management system this sprint.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.